benfenorg/bfc/crates/sui-framework/docs/sui_system/staking_pool.md

 ## Function `split_staked_sui`

-Split the givenStakedBfc to the two parts, one with principal <code>split_amount</code>, transfer the newly split part to the sender address.
+Split the given StakedSui to the two parts, one with principal <code>split_amount</code>, transfer the newly split part to the sender address.